Brevard County, Florida: Arts and culture

 The Space Coast has a number of museums from the rocket exhibitions at the Kennedy Space Center Visitor Complex and the Air Force Space and Missile Museum, to local museums and others of unique character, such as the American Police Hall of Fame & Museum.

 The Kennedy Space Center Visitor Complex offers an educational look at the accomplishments of America's space program.
 The Observation Gantry near Launch Complex 39 offers a view of the Space Shuttle launch pads (first built for the Apollo missions), the Vehicle Assembly Building, and the crawlerway over which rockets are taken to the pad.
 The Apollo/Saturn V Center displays an example of the largest rocket ever launched.

-The US Space Walk of Fame in Titusville commemorates the manned space program's history with museum and monuments.
+The US Space Walk of Fame in Titusville commemorates both the astronauts and the NASA and contractor personnel who made American crewed space exploration possible with museum and monuments.

 The Brevard Museum of History & Natural Science features the remains of the "Windover Man", the oldest human remains found on the North American continent, and a re-creation of the Windover Dig, a "wet" archaeological site.
 A visitor may see how Native Americans lived and Florida pioneers survived.

 Honor America runs the Liberty Bell Memorial Museum.
 This houses a replica of the Liberty Bell, historical documents, and patriotic memorabilia.
 Items are permanent reminders of our nation's history, as well as a memorial to military veterans.

 The Harry T. and Harriette V. Moore Memorial Park and Cultural Center features a museum with artifacts and timeline of the civil rights movement and the story of Harry T. and Harriette V. Moore, civil rights leaders who were killed after their home was bombed on December 25, 1951.

+The Wizard of Oz Museum features a large collection of over 3,000 Wizard of Oz artifacts and memorabilia, including the first known published copy of The Wonderful Wizard of Oz, signed by L. Frank Baum, an early copy of the script for the 1939 MGM movie, and a fox-raccoon jacket owned by Judy Garland, monogrammed with her initials, "JG."
+The facility also includes a gift shop, and a large room with 31 projectors featuring both the Van Gogh Experience, and a Wizard of Oz immersive experience.